This is a trivial example of a Modal function, but it illustrates a few features:

 - Backtesting a trading algorithm.

-Modal lets you parallelize that operation trivially by running 100s or 1000s of containers in the cloud.
+Modal lets you parallelize that operation trivially by running hundreds or thousands of containers in the cloud.